 Police Criminal Record Check

-As part of the registration process, the College of Nurses of Ontario requires all applicants for registration or reinstatement to provide a recent police criminal record check.
+As part of the registration process, the College of Nurses of Ontario requires all applicants for registration or reinstatement to provide a recent Canadian police criminal record check.

-A police criminal record check helps protect the public by allowing the College to identify those individuals with criminal records that could affect their ability to practise safe and ethical nursing.
+A Canadian police criminal record check helps protect the public by allowing the College to identify those individuals with criminal records that could affect their ability to practise safe and ethical nursing.